 Or when there are so many things to get done that even making a cup of tea becomes the most overwhelming thing in the world?

-There’s absolutely no doubt that QCE can be hectic.
+There’s absolutely no doubt that high school can be hectic.
 Between school, studying, sport, music, friends, family, dank memes (naturally), and whatever else you have going on, it can feel like you’re standing at the very bottom of a mountain, and the end of the year is right up the top.

 It’s quite possible that your school or family has suggested using a study timetable in the past, but there are other ways!
 Now, that’s not to say that you shouldn’t use a study timetable – whatever works best for you is always the best approach – but here’s a bit of a variation: